w3c-ccg/vcalm/architecture.md

-#  Verifiable Credential Issuer HTTP API Architecture Model
+#  Verifiable Credential Issuer API Architecture Model
-This document describes the architecture model and context for the Verifiable Credential Issuer HTTP API.
+This document describes the architecture model and context for the Verifiable Credential Issuer API.

 ## Overview
-The Verifiable Credential Issuer HTTP API is designed to be a consistent API for Issuer Services to call in order to generate Verifiable Credentials.
+The Verifiable Credential Issuer API is designed to be a consistent API for Issuer Services to call in order to generate Verifiable Credentials.
 This API is intended for Issuer Services who are able to manage and secure external connections to Holders.
 This API encapsulates and abstracts the Verifiable